ironmanfpv/Algebraic-Equation-GPT4/README.md

 # Algebraic Equation GPT4

-Algebraic Equation GPT4 is the latest and most complete version of the project yet.
+Algebraic Equation GPT4 is the most complete and most powerful version of the project yet.
 This repo combines image text recognition API,Speech to Text API and a LLM.
 A photo or an image containing Mathematics equation(s) is fed to the app.
 The web application implements OPENAI Vision API to extract text from the source.